1rosehip/coding-games-for-kids-to-learn-programming/README.md

 ## Lesson 2
 ![Lesson 2](https://raw.githubusercontent.com/1rosehip/coding-games-for-kids-to-learn-programming/master/lesson-2/lesson-2.png "Lesson 2")

-Kid should create a person inside a game stage.
+In this lesson we are going to add a person to our game stage.

 ### Kid Tasks
 - Create a DIV inside the game stage